Manage high availability in Kubernetes

 Fail over to a standby instance

-If your primary instance becomes unavailable for a configurable period of time, then the AlloyDB Omni Operator automatically fails over from the primary database instance to the standby instance.
-The default time to trigger automatic failover is 90 seconds.
+If your primary instance becomes unavailable for a configurable period of time, then the AlloyDB Omni operator automatically fails over from the primary database instance to the standby instance.
+The following parameters determine when to start an automatic failover:

 Failovers are a good option when you want to quickly recover from an unexpected failure and minimize downtime, even if it means potentially losing a small amount of data, if the primary database becomes unavailable before the backup is fully updated.